 BGFest XVII Competitions COMPOSITION COMPETITION

 Boston GuitarFest XVII announces that our composition competition is open to all composers world-wide who are 35 years old or younger.
 The winning compositions will be new solo works for classical guitar, with a duration of up to six minutes.
 Three works will be awarded (First Prize: $1000; Second Prize: $750; Third Prize: $500).
 The three prize-winning works will be performed at Boston GuitarFest XVII (June 22nd – 26th in Boston, MA) by noted professional guitarists.
-The competition will be judged by a panel of three jurors headed by Daniel S. Godfrey and including Anthony De Ritis and Meng Su.
+The competition will be judged by a panel of three composers, headed by Daniel S. Godfrey and including Anthony De Ritis.
+Third judge TBA.

 Application fee is $25.
 After your registration, our team will reach out for a score, and—if available—a recording of the submitted work.